de-mux/Moon-Pi-2/README.md

      PiSugar's RTC with an internet NTP server
    - **Enable autoboot** by changing "Scheduled Wake Up" to "enabled" and choose a suitable time, for example 1:00AM
-   - Note: you can also manually edit `/etc/pisugar-server/config.json`
+   - Note: you can also manually edit `/etc/pisugar-server/config.json`, `/etc/default/pisugar-server`, and `/etc/default/pisugar-poweroff`

-1. Enable the SPI interface (used by the e-Paper display):
+1. Enable the SPI interface (used by the e-Paper display) and the I2C interface (used by PiSugar):

    - ```bash
      sudo raspi-config
      ```
    - Choose Interfacing Options -> SPI -> Yes Enable SPI interface
+   - Choose Interfacing Options -> I2C -> Yes
    - Reboot: `sudo shutdown -r now`
    - `cat /boot/config.txt | grep dtparam`, and verify you see `dtparam=spi=on`
      there